My name is Marie and I am addicted to cookbooks.

 This is one of a series of Betty Crocker cookbooks.
 I love these books.
 I think I have them all.
 There are some larger books.
 The recipes are good and simple, with very clear instructions, but not pedestrian fare–at least it was in the 50’s and 60’s.

 And there’s a set of smaller books, published by Betty Crocker and by Campbell’s.
 I learned to cook by these books, especially the Bisquick cookbook and Cooking with Soup.
-You can see that I’ve had to acquire my own copies, from Goodwill, of course.
+Like the Costco cookbooks, these are all out of print, but I often see them in my thrift store forays.

 Not all my cookbooks are old and out of print.
-This one’s still being published–it’s even on sale at Taste of Home for a bargain price right now.
-So now you know it’s published by Taste of Home which means everything in it is good and, as my kids say, it’s “real food.”
+I think this one is still being published.
+It’s published by Taste of Home which means everything in it is good and, as my kids say, it’s “real food.”
 I love my slow cooker and we use it almost daily, especially in the winter.
 This cookbook takes care of the rut of making the same things every week, but without breaking the bank or making me hunt for strange and exotic ingredients.

 This is by no means an exhaustive list of the best cookbooks (obviously, since I haven’t even touched on the basement bookshelves yet), but it is a list of my favorites.
 What are your favorite cookbooks?
 What else do I need to add to my obsession collection?